The Banking Regulation Review: International Initiatives

-The Basel Committee has undertaken a fundamental review of the securitisation framework, including an alternative treatment for simple, transparent and comparable (STC) securitisations.
+The Basel Committee has undertaken a fundamental review of the securitisation framework, including adopting an alternative treatment for simple, transparent and comparable (STC) securitisations.
 The new framework came into force in 2018.
-The changes reflect the following perceived deficiencies in the Basel II securitisation framework:
+The changes reflect the following deficiencies in the Basel II securitisation framework:

 - mechanistic reliance on external ratings;

 - excessively low risk weights for high-rated securitisations;

 - excessively high risk weights for low-rated senior securitisation exposures;